seinecle/IoT4Entrepreneurs/docs/generated-slides/subdir/definitions_temp_html.md

 The goal is to eliminate waste and increase speed by controlling and monitoring their processes more closely thanks to these devices.

-Examples of companies providing these services are http://www.ripplesiot.com/[Ripples], Benard Marr[Pentaho], or https://www.ptc.com/en/internet-of-things[PTC].
+Examples of companies providing these services are http://www.ripplesiot.com/[Ripples], Pentaho, or https://www.ptc.com/en/internet-of-things[PTC].

 //+
 What makes an object part of the Internet of things?
-3 things:

 == 4.
 The anatomy of a connected object
 === a. the object can receive and send data, like this Thermostat:
 .The Nest thermostat
 [link=https://nest.com/thermostat/meet-nest-thermostat/]